 5 Health and fitness apps for 2020

-So you’ve launched into 2020, you’re hitting the gym, you’re eating healthy you triumphantly say no to that mid-week drink “new year new me” right? but now it’s February.
+So you’ve launched into 2020, and your goal is better health and fitness.
+You’re hitting the gym, you’re eating healthy, you triumphantly say no to that mid-week drink “new year new me” right? but now it’s February.
 It’s still dark when you leave work and your wine and takeaways night is creeping earlier and earlier in the week.

 We know what its like, we’re there too.